Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) Training

 Training Features

-- 12 twice monthly small group consultation calls
+- Post‑Training Consultation: 12 small group consultation calls held twice per month (required).

 Full Description